harshalpatilR/cldr_install_bootcamp/challenges/challenges.md

   * All text files require  Markdown (`.md`) extension and formatting
   * All screenshots must be in PNG format
   * You will create each required file yourself
+  * Please document you process carefully.
+We can only mark what we understand.
+  * **Please follow instructions CAREFULLY**
 * You may consult with each other and research online
   * Submit only your own work
 * Push to GitHub often -- don't wait until the end